|

 Donald McIntosh and Martin Sinclair topped the bill with Gold in the 50m 3-Position Pairs.
 David Rattray and Robin Law took silver in the 10m Air Rifle Pairs.
 It was silver too for Mike Thomson and Ian Marsden in the Skeet Pairs, with Mike also picking up the Individual silver.

-More details are available on the International Results page and there are some pictures in the Gallery.
+More details are available on the International Results page and there are some pictures in the Pre-2000 Picture Gallery.